-This identifies the list of current barrier by type and proposed resolution to remove each barrier:
+This identifies the list of current barriers by type and proposed resolution to remove each barrier:

-Type of Barrier Description Resolution Timeline 2020-2025 7.1 Communication Lack of visual alert to fire alarm in original building Visual alert to be installed that would function during a fire alarm New facility has strobe lights interconnected with fire alarm (F/A) system.
-Visual alarms are updated as spaces are renovated.
-7.2 Communication Missing or lack of wayfinding for accessible facilities Update signage in areas identified as under serviced Annual signage review process to include updating or adding required signage 2020-2024.
-7.3 Physical Public washrooms without power assisted doors Prepare a multi-year plan to install power operator on an annual basis Some washrooms have been addressed as part of other improvements: Audit of all washrooms deferred to 2021/22.
-7.4 Physical Public washrooms have manual flush valve mounted perpendicular to wall behind toilet Retrofit water closets with automatic flush valve Some washrooms have been addressed as part of other improvements: Audit of all washrooms deferred to 2021/22.
-7.5 Physical Public washrooms coat hooks in original building public washrooms are mounted too high Itemize list of rooms and place work orders to lower the hooks to compliance height Audit of all washrooms deferred to 2021, and include in routine maintenance work plan 2021/22 7.6 Physical Public washrooms tilt mirrors in original building barrier free washrooms are missing.
-When planning updates to public washrooms Audit of all washrooms deferred to 2021 and include into annual space planning budget to allocate funding for accessibility projects commencing with fiscal 2021/22.
-7.7 Physical Knee space for public when at central registration stations Plan for accessible modular furniture.
-Make revisions when departments are located to it final location that aligns with long range Master Planning.
-7.8 Physical Crosswalks and sidewalks built before 2012 do not meet the current requirements for the Design of Public spaces.
-Some improvements have been made as parking areas are resurfaced.
-Improve accessibility of public pathways.
-Following the recommendations of Parking & Exterior Accessibility Review Report (Hanson + Jung, 2017), continue to make phased improvements throughout 2020-2024.
+Type of Barrier Description Resolution Timeline 2020-2025 7.1 Communication Lack of visual alert to fire alarm in original building Visual alert to be installed that would function during a fire alarm as spaces are renovated The new facility has strobe lights interconnected with fire alarm (F/A) system.
+Upgrades to the 1997 side of building will be incorporated into phase 2 redevelopment in next 2-6 years 7.2 Communication Missing or lack of wayfinding for accessible facilities Update signage in areas identified as under serviced Annual signage review process to include updating or adding required signage 2020-2024 7.5 Physical Public washrooms coat hooks in original building public washrooms are mounted too high Add coat hooks at height of no more than 1200 mm (4') in washrooms To be completed in 2024 7.4 Physical Public washrooms have manual flush valve mounted perpendicular to wall behind toilet Retrofit water closets with automatic flush valve Capital funds allocated for Accessibility allow for washrooms to be improved on an ongoing basis by the Capital 7.5 Physical Public washrooms coat hooks in original building public washrooms are mounted too high Itemize list of rooms and place work orders to lower the hooks to compliance height Planning team based on recommendations by clinical teams, and in conjunction with other projects 7.6 Physical Public washrooms tilt mirrors in original building barrier free washrooms are missing.
+When planning updates to public washrooms To be completed in 2024.
+7.7 Physical Knee space for public using wheelchairs when at central registration stations New service counters shall be designed to meet the requirements of CSA 651 Accessible Design for the Built Environment, including a minimum 685 mm high by 480 mm deep, with the height of the counter 730 to 860 mm, and a clear seating area of 820 by 1390 mm Central Registration modifications are scheduled to occur in 2024/2025

-This identifies the list of current barrier by type and proposed resolution to remove each barrier:
+This identifies the list of current barriers by type and proposed resolution to remove each barrier: